Esri/maps-app-javascript/CONTRIBUTING.md

 Please read the instructions provided in the [readme](https://github.com/Esri/maps-app-javascript/blob/master/README.md) to set up your development environment.

 #### Fork the repo
-If you haven't already, got to https://github.com/Esri/maps-app-javascript and click the [Fork](https://github.com/Esri/maps-app-javascript/fork) button.
+If you haven't already, go to https://github.com/Esri/maps-app-javascript and click the [Fork](https://github.com/Esri/maps-app-javascript/fork) button.

 #### Clone the repo
 Clone the repo and run `npm install`.